oncody/civ-board-game-2010/README.md

 * The metropolis’s new outskirts cannot overlap another city’s outskirts, nor can the outskirts extend off the map or into unexplored territory
 * If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.

-### Military Unit Cards
-If a unit deck is empty, units of that type are not available to be produced until some are killed and returned to the deck.
-If players go through the entire deck of a type of unit and arrive at units that have been returned faceup to the bottom of the deck, they must turn the deck over and shuffle it.

-This relationship is shown on the unit cards by their trump symbols.
-For example, infantry units are particularly effective against mounted units (e.g., pikemen versus knights), so infantry units have the mounted unit symbol as their trump symbol.
-When a unit attacks or is attacked by a unit that it has pictured on its card as a trump symbol, it trumps that unit, dealing its damage before the other unit can do so.
-If this damage kills the trumped unit, the trumped unit deals no damage back to the unit trumping it, since it is already dead before it can deal its damage.

-### Scout figure
-Scouts are of vital importance to a player’s civilization.
-One of their critical roles is to send home trade, production, culture, coins, and resources from distant locations.
-Each turn, beginning the turn after it was placed on the map, a scout gathers the contents of the square it occupies.
-The player declares which of their cities the scout is “sending” the square to during the Start of Turn Phase, and all of the icons in that square (including trade, production, culture, coins, and resources) are then considered to be in that city’s outskirts for the rest of the turn.
-Consequently, the city benefits from any trade, production, or other icons in the square for the turn

-A scout in the outskirt of a city can transfer that square to another city, but the original city can’t use the icons at the same time.

-Two scouts in the same square can’t gather twice the resources, hammers, etc.

-Can a scout gather icons and/or resources from a square in another city’s outskirts?
-What if the square contains a building or a wonder?
-A: A scout can gather resources from a square in another city’s outskirts, even if that square contains a building or wonder.
-If the scout sends those icons and resources to a different city, the original city cannot also use those icons and resources.

-### Army figure

-### Blockade
-Blockade: When a square in a city’s outskirts contains an enemy figure.
-The presence of the enemy figure prevents the use of that square by the city it is part of the outskirts of.

-: If a player that is blockading a barracks moves his army figure off of that barracks to attack a city center, does the defender gain the benefit of the barracks?
-A: Yes.
-When the army figure leaves the barracks square and enters the city center, the barracks is no longer blockaded and may be used by the defender during the battle

 ### Combat
 * Default combat unit hand size is 3